icanteven-code/api-excercise-project/README.md

 # API Excercise Project (AEP)

-This is created as a project idea for you to start working on a "real" Restful API - although it's a "classical basic e-commerce" you will get your tasks structured as good as possible and in a way that they can come to you from your employer/team.
+This is created as a project idea for you to start working on a "real" Restful API - it's a "classical basic e-commerce" and you will get your tasks structured as good as possible and in a way that they can come to you from your employer/team.
+Some of the things here maybe will not make the most sense from a "feature" stand point, but are aimed to make you think and find solutions for your tasks.
+This is made completely and only for learning purposes.

+The best way for going through this project is with a mentor or a friend, who can overview your progress, privde feedback and check your code via Pull/Merge-requests (as described in the next topic - Workflow).
+But if you don't have such support - don't worry, the provided Frontend application (Coming soon) has a mocking mode, where you can see how the app works and even can try to reverse engineer the desired outcome.

-It's completely up to you what kind of language or framework to use.
+It's up to you what kind of language or framework to use.
 You will see your tasks descibed in a universal way, so that they're applicable to any setup you decide to use.

+As you will be developing a REST API a very helpfull read would be this article [Best practices for REST API design](https://stackoverflow.blog/2020/03/02/best-practices-for-rest-api-design/#h-allow-filtering-sorting-and-pagination) and anything else to help you on your learning path.
+The tasks here are simply that - tasks to be done and completed, the rest of your searching and learning you should do completely on your own!

 ## Workflow / Git